DallanQ/lotr_journeys_in_middle_earth/QA.md

 [preparing-two-copies-of-the-first-beorning-then-di](https://boardgamegeek.com/thread/2804656/preparing-two-copies-of-the-first-beorning-then-di)

-> Playing Beorn, I have a copy of The First Beorning prepared, so in Bear Form.
-Then I prepare a second copy.
-Nothing happens.
-> I discard one copy to Rending Claws/Enemy attack/etc.
-> The First Beorning says "Change to The Great Bear.
-When this card is discarded, change to Beorn".Obviously, after I discard it, I would then change to Beorn.
-BUT it looks to me like the "Change to The Great Bear" is a constant effect, so would I just change back to the bear immediately?
-It doesn't say "When you prepare this card, change to The Great Bear."
+If I'm playing Beorn and have **The First Beorning** prepared in Bear Form, then prepare a second copy, nothing happens.
+If I discard the first copy (due to **Rending Claws** or an enemy attack), **The First Beorning** says, "Change to The Great Bear.
+When this card is discarded, change to Beorn."
+After discarding, I change to Beorn, but since "Change to The Great Bear" seems like a constant effect, do I immediately change back to Bear Form?
+Does the second copy act as extra insurance against forced discards, allowing me to stay in Bear Form?
-> If that's true, it's a nice little interaction that the second copy lets you use it as a basically a Strike 2, or extra insurance against forced discard knocking you out of bear form at an inopportune time, or any other "discard a card" effects.

-the first ability of The First Beorning is constantly applied.
-Just to be clear, we intend for each ability on a card to be resolved according to its timing.
-If an ability has no explicit timing (like the first ability on The First Beorning) that ability is considered to be active as long as that card is prepared.
-Usually it will have no effect, as you cannot change to The Great Bear as long as you are The Great Bear.
-However, if any game effect, including discarding a copy of The First Beorning, causes you to change to Beorn while a copy of The First Beorning is prepared, you would resolve the first ability of The First Beorning again fully before continuing with the game.
+The first ability of **The First Beorning** is always active while the card is prepared.
+Abilities with no explicit timing are considered active, but usually have no effect (since you can’t change to The Great Bear while already in Bear Form).
+If a game effect, like discarding a copy of The First Beorning, causes you to change to Beorn, you would resolve the first ability again, changing back to The Great Bear before continuing.

 [sprint-and-not-move](https://boardgamegeek.com/thread/2425455/sprint-and-not-move)

-> **Trailblazer**
-> Before you sprint, gain 1 inspiraton.
-Sprint 1
-> Can I discard Trailblazer, gain 1 inspiration and sprint 0?
-(And if I play with Beravor, scout 1 after that?)
+> From **Trailblazer**, "Before you sprint, gain 1 inspiration.
+Sprint 1."
+Can I discard Trailblazer to gain 1 inspiration and then choose to sprint 0?
+If so, can I then play Beravor and use her ability to Scout 1 afterward?

 You can choose to end your Sprint with any amount of movement remaining, whether it be 0 or 3.
 When you do so, any movement you have not yet moved is forfeit and this is when you trigger any After you Sprint effects.